FourierFlows/FourierFlows.jl/docs/src/problem.md

 params = Params(α)
 ```

-The particular equation is so simple that it makes no difference
+The particular equation is so simple that it makes no difference performance-wise whether
-performance-wise whether we time-step it in physical or in wavenumber space.
+we time-step it in physical or in wavenumber space.
+For, PDEs with nonlinear terms
-For, PDEs with nonlinear terms time-stepping in wavenumbers spaces is much more
+time-stepping in wavenumbers spaces is much more efficient.
+Thus, for demonstration purposes,
-efficient.
-Thus, for demonstration purposes, we will time-step the equation in
-wavenumber space, i.e.,
+we will time-step the equation in wavenumber space, i.e.,

 ```math
 \partial_t \hat{u}(k, t) = - \alpha \, \hat{u}(k, t) .
 ```

-The variables involved are $u$ and its Fourier transform $\hat{u}$.
+The variables involved are ``u`` and its Fourier transform ``\hat{u}``.
 Thus, we
 construct the `vars` struct as:

 ```@example 2